SucRunBug/EnglishLearningLog/grammar/LGExContent.md

 - The book that is extremely good.

 It is an attributive clause, and the elements after ‘that’ act as adjectives modifying ‘book’.

+As we already know, if you’ve learned the three lines I mentioned before, you’ve already completed the study of grammar.
+However, before that, we need to address six questions:

+- The concept of a sentence 句子的概念
+- The purpose of conjunctions 连词是干嘛的
+- Basic verb classifications (the five basic sentence structures of simple sentences) 动词的基础分类（简单句的五种基本句型）
+- The attributes and components of nouns 名词属性成分
+- The attributes and components of adjectives 形容词属性成分
+- The attributes and components of adverbs 副词属性成分

+We have already learned the last three questions before, so let's move on to the last three questions.

+## Sentence & Conjunction

+Simple sentence: Subject + Predicate Verb

+e.g., He smiled.

+Compound sentence: Use a conjunction to connect two simple sentences.

+e.g., He smiled, and I smiled.

+Here are some common mistakes:

+- I love you, you love me.
+- I love you you love me.

+These are examples of comma splice（逗号融合错误） and run-on sentence（粘连句）.

+Two simple sentences with complete subject and predicate verb structures cannot be connected directly.
+Instead, you should use a conjunction to join them.

+Here are the corrected versions:

+- I love you, and you love me.
+- I love you and you love me.

+## Basic verb classifications

+You only need to know three kinds of verbs:

+- Transitive verbs (及物动词) e.g., I love you.

+- Intransitive verbs (不及物动词) e.g., He smiled.

+- Linking verbs (系动词) e.g., I am cool.
+That sounds good.

+Transitive verbs require an object after them, while intransitive verbs cannot take an object.

+Linking verbs are a bit different, but you can think of them as a symbol of equality.

+Aside from the linking verb 'be,' other linking verbs convey some special emotion.

+Now that you know what linking verbs are, you should list common linking verbs and review them.

 ## 形容词性成分1